Frequently Asked Questions

-- January 31, 2018: Application Deadline
+January 31, 2019: Application Deadline

-April 2018: Fellows Selected
+April 2019: Fellows Selected

-May 2018: Fellows Virtual Onboarding
+May 2019: Fellows Virtual Onboarding

-June 17, 2018 - June 22, 2018: Five Day Global Assembly hosted at the University of Virginia in partnership with its Contemplative Sciences Center
+June 2019: Five Day Global Assembly hosted at the University of Virginia in partnership with its Contemplative Sciences Center

 Do I have to be affiliated with one of your partners in order to apply?

-What does the year-long curriculum consist of?We use an online learning platform to host our year-long Head, Heart, Hands curriculum.
-The curriculum works to build three core competencies: Connections to Self (the ‘I,’ or individual), move to Connections to Others (the ‘we,’ or relationships we make), and then to Connections Beyond (the ‘it’, the ecosystems we touch in mutualistic dependence).
+We use an online learning platform to host our year-long Head, Heart, Hands curriculum.
+The curriculum works to build three core competencies: Connections to Self (the ‘I,’ or individual), move to Connections to Others (the ‘we,’ or relationships we make), and then to Connections Beyond (the ‘it’, the systems in which we are interdependently embedded).
 The curriculum is processed through individual reading and reflection exercises, team-based activities, and one-on-one monthly coaching.

 Through our program Fellows have deepened their self awareness and they have strengthened their ability to form meaningful connections with others on their team, in their communities, and with individuals beyond their communities.
 Beyond their Fellowship year, Fellows have expressed how the new perspectives and practices that they learned from our curriculum, coaching, and global community have been personally transformative and also made an impact on their approach to social change.

-Do you offer any funding for projects?We do not offer funding for projects.
-Based on what we have learned from six years of programming, we have gleaned that the most meaningful elements of our program for Fellows is our curriculum, our coaching, and our global community.
+We do not offer funding for projects.
+Based on what we have learned from seven years of programming, we have gleaned that the most meaningful elements of our program for Fellows is our curriculum, coaching, and global community.
 We encourage Fellows to search for and develop other creative sources of project funding and their program coach can serve as a guide in this area.

-Can you give examples of projects?All projects focus on one or more key areas of social change - mitigating economic disparity, increasing gender equity, enhancing environmental sustainability, improving cross-cultural and interreligious cooperation, and diminishing violence.
+All projects focus on one or more key areas of social change - mitigating economic disparity, increasing gender equity, enhancing environmental sustainability, improving cross-cultural and interreligious cooperation, improving public education, and diminishing violence.
 A few examples of these project areas are: